altaidevorg/llm-food/README.md

 * Asynchronous batch processing of multiple uploaded files (`/batch`), with PDFs leveraging Google's Gemini Batch API for efficient, scalable OCR and conversion.
 Other file types in the batch are processed individually.
 * Task status tracking and result retrieval for batch jobs using a local DuckDB database.

+## Motivation

+Extracting clean text from PDFs is still a mess.
+Tools like `dockling` and `marker` do a decent job—but they’re slow and resource-hungry. `pymupdf4llm` is fast, but it’s AGPL-licensed, which means you'd need to open-source everything that talks to it—even over the network.

+[**Gemini Batch Prediction**](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/batch-prediction-gemini) gives you blazing throughput and unbeatable pricing—[**\$1 for 6,000 pages**](https://www.sergey.fyi/articles/gemini-flash-2).
+The catch?
+It’s a pain to use.

+That is, until now.
+We wrapped it up in a few friendly CLI commands—simple enough for your grandparents to enjoy.

 ## Features

 * **Multiple Format Support:** Convert PDF, DOC/DOCX, RTF, PPTX, and HTML/webpages to Markdown.
 * **Advanced PDF Processing (Synchronous Server):** The server's `/convert` endpoint can use Google's Gemini model for high-quality OCR of single PDFs, with alternative backends (`pymupdf4llm`, `pypdf2`) available via server configuration.
-* **Scalable Batch PDF Processing (Server):** The server's `/batch` endpoint uses Google's Gemini Batch Prediction API for efficient and potentially cost-effective conversion of multiple PDFs.
+* **Scalable Batch PDF Processing (Server):** The server's `/batch` endpoint uses Google's Gemini Batch Prediction API for high-throughput and extremely cost-friendly conversion of multiple PDFs.
 * **Batch Processing for Other Formats (Server):** Non-PDF files uploaded to `/batch` (DOCX, RTF, PPTX, HTML) are processed individually as background tasks on the server.
 * **Asynchronous Operations (Server):** All batch processing tasks are handled asynchronously by the server.
 * **Task Management with DuckDB (Server):** Batch job progress, individual file statuses, and GCS output locations are tracked in a local DuckDB database on the server.